leo2903lan/leo2903lan/README.md

 ## 🔭 I’m currently studying web developer at Trybe School

-- 🧑‍💻 I’m front-end developer
+- 🧑‍💻 I’m front-end and back-end developer
-- 🖥️  I’m currently learning back-end with Typescript
+- 🖥️  I’m currently learning Python and Data
 - 🤔 I’m looking for my first job in IT
 - 💬 About me ... https://leo2903lan.github.io/leandro-nogueira.github.io/
 - 📫 How to reach me: leandro2903.lan@gmail.com